Huawei: Laptops

 In 2016, Huawei entered the laptop markets with the release of its Huawei MateBook series of laptops.
 They have continued to release laptop models in this series into 2020 with their most recent models being the MateBook X Pro and Matebook 13 2020.

 Tablets

-The HUAWEI MatePad Pro, launched in November 2019.
-Huawei is number one in the Chinese tablet market and number two globally as of 4Q 2019.
+The Huawei MatePad Pro, launched in November 2019, after that, subsequent releases of their MatePad tablet line.
+Huawei is number one in the Chinese tablet market and number two globally as of Q4 2019.

+PCs

+The MateStation S and X was released in September 2021 among successor releases of variants, marking Huawei entrance into the workstation, desktop PC space with All-in-one and Thin client PCs.